top of page

 Certified Life Coach and Neurodivergent too!

-I'm Siobhain.
 I have been supporting families where neurodiversity is a part of their lives since 2006.
 I trained as a life coach in 2017 and since then have spent my time working in the charity sector.
-My coaching has evolved into specialist coaching over time, working with a range of neurodiverse clients (diagnosed or not - self diagnosis is enough).
+My coaching has evolved into specialist coaching over time, working with a range of neurodivergent clients (diagnosed or not, self diagnosis is enough).
+Even if you are only now considering that you may have ADHD or Autism, there are still things that you can work on to help make life flow a bit easier than it may do at present.

 My own neurodiversity allows me to think outside the box which can come in useful with my client work.
 Part of this work has been helping them understand who they are, how their brain works, the part they play in this world, as well as engaging with other people in their lives, be it at home, work and as a parent, partner, work colleague or friend.